3BMLabs/building.py/docs/usage/CoordinateSystem.md

         The axis vectors are normalized to ensure they each have a length of 1, providing a standard basis for the coordinate system.

         - `origin` (Point): The origin point of the coordinate system.
-        - `x_axis` (Vector3): The initial vector representing the X-axis before normalization.
+        - `x_axis` (Vector): The initial vector representing the X-axis before normalization.
-        - `y_axis` (Vector3): The initial vector representing the Y-axis before normalization.
+        - `y_axis` (Vector): The initial vector representing the Y-axis before normalization.
-        - `z_axis` (Vector3): The initial vector representing the Z-axis before normalization.
+        - `z_axis` (Vector): The initial vector representing the Z-axis before normalization.

 ---